twardoch/vdhh/README.md

 To Install Veertu Desktop on Mac, please visit [veertu.com](https://veertu.com) and follow updates on twitter @veertu_labs.

 ## Community
-Join us Slack community to discuss and give feedback https://slack.veertu.com/
+Join our Slack community to discuss and give feedback https://slack.veertu.com/

 ## Building